-- They can make any dull style look instantly gorgeous (I’m looking at you boring buns).
+- Hair accessories can make any dull style look gorgeous instantly (I’m looking at you boring buns).

-- They can be worn at any age and with any style.
+- Hair accessories can be worn at any age and with any style.

-- They work for all hair textures – thin, straight, curly, thick, wavy, kinky curly, etc.
+- Hair accessories work for all hair textures – thin, straight, curly, thick, wavy, kinky curly, etc.

-So the latest trend in my arsenal are HairZings.
+So the latest trend in my arsenal is the HairZing.
 The HairZing has been on the market for a while but I only recently started looking it up.

 They are hand beaded hair combs made with recyclable and renewable materials.
 According to the HairZing site,